 - What makes you angry?

 - What do you hate about working?

 Although it’s good to be asked some of the standard questions like ‘Tell me about yourself’ and ‘What did you do in your last job?’
-These questions can appear a bit repetitive and if you've prepared well you've probably already answered these on your CV (if not take a look at our CV template here), so a mixture of both curveball and traditional questions is good for both the interviewer and the interviewee.
+These questions can appear a bit repetitive and if you've prepared well you've probably already answered these on your CV, so a mixture of both curveball and traditional questions is good for both the interviewer and the interviewee.